CUBA: Jewish Life, Culture, Art, Music & More…

 Guests dancing the night away in Cuba!

 Upon your arrival in Havana, we will be met at the airport by our English speaking Cuban guide.
-We immediately embark for old Havana, where we will have a walking tour of old Havana, introducing you to the heart of Havana, visiting such sites as the Plaza de Armas, the Plaza de San Francisco with its cobblestone and surrounding 18th century buildings, as well as the Plaza de la Catedral, while hearing about the process of restoration in Havana.
+We immediately embark for a touring of Old Havana, introducing you to the heart of Havana, visiting such sites as the Plaza de Armas, the Plaza de San Francisco with its cobblestone and surrounding 18th-century buildings, as well as the Plaza de la Catedral, while hearing about the process of restoration in Havana.

 Dinner and overnight in Havana.
 (D)